lmc2179/lmc2179.github.io/drafts/prediction_confidence.md

 ![Regression line + Confidence interval](https://raw.githubusercontent.com/lmc2179/lmc2179.github.io/master/assets/img/prediction_confidence/3.png)

-This tells us something about the uncertainty
+This tells us something about the uncertainty around the regression line.
+You'll notice that plenty of `X`s fall outside of the confidence interval.
+In order to visualize the region where we expect most actual sales to occur, we plot the prediction interval as well:

 ```python
 plt.fill_between(df['temperature'], predictions['obs_ci_lower'], predictions['obs_ci_upper'], alpha=.1, label='Prediction interval')